hgcl/clara-le/pages/posts/my-first-indieweb-steps.md

 1. Domain name — First of all, you will need to own your domain name to set up most of the IndieWeb stuff we'll talk about.
 [Wiki: how to get your domain name.](https://indieweb.org/personal-domain)
 2. Web sign in — Something that is pretty common in IndieWeb circles is to enable login to services based on your domain name.
 [Wiki: how to set up web sign in.](https://indieweb.org/How_to_set_up_web_sign-in_on_your_own_domain)
 3. Join the IndieWeb webring — Once you have a web sign in setup, you are ready to join the [IndieWeb webring](https://xn--sr8hvo.ws/)!
 Or at least, I would highly recommend browsing through the ring—start at the [footer of my homepage](https://clarale.com#webring)—to see how all of these standards are applied by real websites.
 4. Mark up your content — Use [microformats](http://microformats.org/) to mark up your content and enable a ton of IndieWeb features in the future.
-I started with an [`h-card`](http://microformats.org/wiki/h-card) (or profile card) on my homepage, as well adding microformats to my [blog posts](/posts/).
+I started with an [`h-card`](http://microformats.org/wiki/h-card) (or profile card) on my homepage, as well adding microformats to my blog posts.
 5. Enabling webmentions — After months, Rowan Manning's article _[Webmentions for your Static Site](https://rowanmanning.com/posts/webmentions-for-your-static-site/)_ finally clarified for me what webmentions were all about.
 I went for the simplest setup, using [webmention.io](https://webmention.io/) to receive webmentions and [Telegraph](https://telegraph.p3k.io/) to manually send them.

 If you are still confused after reading the many wikis and articles, feel free to have a look at my homepage markup.
 It definitely helped me to compare the documentation to some real life examples.

 Another good link to have open on the side at all times is [IndieWebify.me](https://indiewebify.me/) that will give you a few starting tips and allow you to test some of your setups.

-Now that everything _seems_ to be technically viable, the question is: "How do I really want to use these tools?"
+Now that everything _seems_ to be technically viable, the question that remains is: "How do I really want to use these tools?"